 - Feeding and swallowing

-In Alaska, you may take the exam at a Praxis test center in one of the following cities:
+In Alaska, you can find a Praxis test center in any of the following cities, usually at school district or university locations:

 - Anchorage